ayeziel/kyasmsApi-php/README.md

 # kyasmsApi-php

 # What is it?
 KYA SMS a platform for sending marketing and banking sms all over the world.
 With our api, send your first message today.
+Open an account <a href="https://kyasms.net">here</a>

 # .
 Installation